 Amanda Karioth Thompson

-Amanda contributes to the ongoing management of COCA’s operations and serves as a liaison with public agencies, private organizations, and community groups regarding cultural initiatives, arts and heritage programs, and events.
+Amanda supervises all COCA operations, management and programming and serves as a liaison with public agencies, private organizations, and community groups regarding cultural initiatives, arts and heritage programs, and events.
 She is also responsible for COCA’s Arts Education programs and represents COCA on several advisory boards and committees relating to the arts and education.
 Additionally, Amanda oversees the Art in Public Places program and she curates a rotating season of exhibitions for both the Artport Gallery and the City Hall Art Galleries.
 Born and raised in Tallahassee, Amanda attended FSU and earned two bachelor’s degrees in Studio Art and Art Education, and a master’s degree in Art Education.
 She also holds a K-12 Florida Art Teacher Certification.
 She is a practicing artist working in glass, ceramics, and a variety of other mediums.

 Communications & Marketing Manager

 Formerly a radio executive with more than 20 years of broadcast media sales, integrated marketing, and management experience, Erica expanded her professional skills as the General Manager of the Tallahassee Symphony Youth Orchestras (now known as the TYO) and discovered a passion for non-profit work and a commitment to arts advocacy.
 Erica also worked at WFSU-TV and radio (NPR and PBS affiliates) securing corporate underwriting, grants, and event sponsorships.
 Erica serves as a volunteer for the Tallahassee Bach Parley, providing all publicity for the baroque ensemble, and is also an enthusiastic violin student herself.
 A graduate of UCLA with a degree in Political Science, Erica is a San Diego native, but proudly calls Tallahassee her home, along with her husband, two kids, and three Hungarian Vizslas.